Alex Salmond

 Salmond led an SNP minority government in his first term.
 His government passed landmark legislation, including the abolition of university tuition fees, the scrapping of prescription charges and commitment to renewable energy.
-Salmond was the first nationalist first minister and in his first term he failed to obtain support for a referendum on Scottish independence due to insufficient support.
+Salmond was the first nationalist first minister.

 At the 2011 Scottish Parliament election the SNP won with an overall majority, a feat previously thought almost impossible under the additional member system used in elections for the Scottish Parliament.
 As of 2024, this is the only election in which a party has won a majority in the Scottish Parliament.
-Salmond used this mandate to hold a referendum, which led to the signing of the Edinburgh Agreement and the 2014 referendum.
-The Yes Scotland campaign, which his deputy Sturgeon led, was defeated in the referendum.
-As a result, Salmond resigned and was succeeded by Sturgeon.
+Salmond used this mandate to negotiate the Edinburgh Agreement which led to a 2014 referendum on Scottish independence that failed due to insufficient support.
+As a result, Salmond resigned and was succeeded by his deputy Sturgeon, who had led the Yes Scotland campaign during the referendum.

 Returning to Westminster, Salmond was elected MP for Gordon in the 2015 general election.
 He was the SNP International Affairs and Europe spokesperson from 2015 to 2017.
 He left the House of Commons at the 2017 general election after losing his seat to the Scottish Conservative Party candidate Colin Clark.
 In August 2018, Salmond resigned from the party to fight allegations of rape and sexual assault, which he denied.
 In January 2019, he was charged with 14 offences, including attempted rape and sexual assault, but he was awarded compensation of £500,000 by the Scottish Government in August 2019 and later acquitted of all charges after trial in March 2020.
 In 2021, he criticised Sturgeon for her government's flawed investigations into these allegations which resulted in a political scandal.
 Salmond later was announced as the leader of a new pro-independence party, the Alba Party.
 The party failed to gain any seats in the 2021 national and 2022 local elections.
 He led the party until his death in 2024.